AcuityScheduling/acuity-calendar/README.md

 ### View

 A _view_ is a particular calendar representation of a date range.
-Think of these as the daily, monthly and yearly views found on most digital calendars.
+Think of these as the daily, weekly and monthly views found on most digital calendars.

 Custom views are specifiable if you, say, want to represent seperate columns for a list of appointment groups or columns for different timezones.